 Food, Beverages, and Décor

 Decorations can be a bit overwhelming, especially if you are detailed-oriented.
 One thing you can count on is having an array of options when it comes to décor.
 The possibilities are endless.
 You can choose a theme and have it represented in your cake as well.
-My cake was a gift from a friend of the family, otherwise it would have been pink and green flowers.

 Speaking of cake, I loved my pastry tier.
 Everyone knows I love cupcakes.
 Dessert is another area where you can keep it simple or get as creative as you want.
 I definitely say that whatever you decide, keep it petite, and always have a cake!
 Place the order for your cake in enough time so you can pick it up the day before.
 No one wants to rush around the day of the shower to do anything!